 This is an edited synopsis of a longer interview.
 Some quotes have been moved in order to make the narrative flow.
 A brief portion of her remarks are also included in this video.

 Right now in Wisconsin, traditional public schools receive an average of approximately $15,000 per student in funding from federal, state and local taxpayers.
-Independent, public charter schools and private schools such as St. Marcus Lutheran School that are part of one of Wisconsin’s parental choice programs receive thousands of dollars less.
-The Badger Institute is part of a coalition (other members include School Choice Wisconsin, the Wisconsin Institute for Law & Liberty, Wisconsin Manufacturers & Commerce, Americans for Prosperity, the American Federation for Children and K12/Stride) advocating for funding parity.
+Independent, public charter schools such as Milwaukee College Prep and private schools such as Milwaukee Lutheran that are part of one of Wisconsin’s parental choice programs receive thousands of dollars less.
+The Badger Institute is part of a coalition (other members include School Choice Wisconsin, the Wisconsin Institute for Law & Liberty, Wisconsin Manufacturers & Commerce, Americans for Prosperity and the American Federation for Children) advocating for funding parity.

 Here is enrollment information for Milwaukee College Prep, which is open only to students who are residents of the city of Milwaukee, and for Milwaukee Lutheran High School, for the 2023-’24 school year.
 Both schools maintain a waiting list as needed.